-Kids can be overwhelming when they are cooped up in the house in the wintertime, but they are also blessed tax-savers when you file your tax return this time of year.
+Kids can be overwhelming when they are cooped up in the house in the wintertime, but they are also blessed tax-savers when you file your taxes.
 Here are some of the tax benefits for having children and other dependents:

 Dependency exemption.
-In 2012, you can claim a personal exemption deduction of $3,800 for each child and other dependent, and for 2013 that increases to $3,900.
+You can claim a dependent exemption deduction of $4,050 for each child and other dependent for 2016 ($4,000 for 2015).
 Those exemptions reduce the portion of your income that is subject to federal tax.
-If you are in the 15% bracket this will save you $570 for 2012, and at 25%, $950 in 2012.
+If you are in the 15% bracket this may save you $607.50 for 2016, and at 25%, $1,1012.50.
 The higher your tax bracket, the more each dependency exemption saves you.

 Child Tax Credit.
 You may also be eligible for a tax credit, which is even better than a deduction, since it reduces your taxes dollar for dollar.
 The Child Tax Credit is an additional $1,000 credit you may be able to claim for children under 17.
 For married couples with income over $110,000 or $75,000 for a single parent, the credit phases out.